 My name is James Croft, and I am a long time resident of Oak Harbor.
-Born in Coupeville in 1974 and spending most of my life here I have seen the many changes of our community in Oak Harbor and here on Whidbey Island.
-My wife Priscilla is also a long time member of our community, both of us graduating at Oak Harbor High School in 1993.
+Born in Coupeville in 1974 and spending most of my life here, I have seen the many changes in Oak Harbor and here on Whidbey Island.
+My wife, Priscilla, is also a long time member of our community; we both graduated from Oak Harbor High School in 1993.

-When we reminisce about Oak Harbor in the 80's and 90's the same places of interest always come up with fond memories of our days growing up.
-The Roller Barn, Kow Korner, Bears Arcade, The Blue Fox Drive In, and Smileys Pizza to name a few.
-These places are close to our hearts because they all have one thing in common.
-They create a fun atmosphere where people would meet up, hang out and enjoy activities and great food.
+When we reminisce about growing up in Oak Harbor during the 80's and 90's, the same places of interest always come up: the Roller Barn, Kow Korner, Bears Arcade, The Blue Fox Drive In, and Smileys Pizza to name a few.
+These places are close to our hearts because they all have one thing in common: they created a fun atmosphere where people would meet up, hang out, and enjoy fun activities and great food.

 Our goal as members of this community has always been to serve and give back.
-When we created Toppins Frozen Yogurt, we first set out to make it fun with great food and a great atmosphere with the idea that we would serve our community any way we can.
-We still operate with that mindset in mind and we believe it is what has attributed to our success.
+When we created Toppins Frozen Yogurt, we set out to make it fun, have great food and a great atmosphere, and that we would serve our community any way we could.
+We still operate with that mindset, and we believe it is what has attributed to our success.
 When I was running the Home Depot, we completed over 50 projects in my 5 years at the Oak Harbor Store.
-From creating ramps for veterans, working with habitat for Humanity on housing projects and assisting to remove a burned house, we would always look for ways to help someone in need.
-In 2009 we helped bring Christmas Village back to life so families could enjoy the Christmas Spirit here on Whidbey with a zero cost entry fee.
+From creating ramps for veterans, working with Habitat for Humanity on housing projects, and assisting to remove a burned house, we would always look for ways to help someone in need.
+In 2009, we helped bring Christmas Village back to life so families could enjoy the Christmas Spirit here on Whidbey with a zero cost entry fee.
 Our whole life has been about giving back.